rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 - Five quizzes 2% each during the semester.
 - A group project (40%), GitHub:
+  1. Form a group of 4 students by 2 July, 2023, 11:59 pm
+  2. Pick a topic of your interest
 - A final exam (50%)

 ### Staff information